 This sock features cupped heels and toes for added support and warmth.
 The snug fit ensures that it won’t slide around on your foot, causing unnecessary pain and blisters.
 The water-wicking fabric combined with the drying tech keeps your feet feeling fresh and clean all throughout the day.
 The snug fit of the sock helps to promote blood circulation, but it also ensures that the socks stay upright throughout the day.
 These are a huge advancement over normal socks, which can twist and slide to uncomfortable positions.

 While these socks do say they are waterproof and windproof, they aren’t necessarily the warmest socks.
 They will keep your feet relatively dry in wet conditions and will protect your heels from blisters caused by rubbing, however, if you happen to step in snow, or work in very cold conditions, you may still feel cold.
 Layering with additional wool socks would be the best thing to combat this.

 Originally designed for cyclers in the Pacific Northwest, Showers Pass puts together a terrific constructed sock that will leave both your feet dry and well ventilated.
 While the Showers Pass socks may run a bit on the smaller end of the spectrum, men have loved these socks due to their sheer comfort and overall great performance.
 The outer shell of these socks, comprised mostly of nylon will help to keep the wind and water from seeping through while also keeping your toes nice and warm.

-Through the three layer design, also found in other waterproof socks, will allow your toes to fully expel any sort of built up sweat that may be caused from long hikes or just regular walking.
+Through the three-layer design, also found in other waterproof socks, will allow your toes to fully expel any sort of built-up sweat that may be caused by long hikes or just regular walking.

 The low profile design of these socks will allow you to wear them with casual clothes for weekend wear or when you are hitting the road cycling making them the most versatile waterproof socks available.
 Just remember to get a size bigger to ensure a comfortable fit.